apache/nutch/README.md

 # Apache Nutch README

+# NOTE: Apache Nutch 2.x development line has been retired.
+As of September 23rd, 2019 Nutch 2.4 is the last release of the Nutch 2.x line.
+Nutch users should skip to using the Nutch 1.X 'master' codebase as this is under active development, use and maintenance by the Nutch PMC, Committership, and Community.
+Thank you to everyone that contributed to Nutch 2.x over the years.

 <img src="http://nutch.apache.org/assets/img/nutch_logo_tm.png" align="right" width="300" />

 For the latest information about Nutch, please visit our website at: